Signed in as:

 For example:

-A Common Mode Choke with 48 dB CMRR reduces common mode current to only 0.003981% of its former self.
+A Common Mode Choke with 48 dB CMRR reduces common mode current to only 0.001585 % of its former self.
 This is a very high level of performance.

-Common mode current that is allowed to flow on the coax shield radiates a portion of your signal in such a way that will interfere with other electronic devices, either in the radio shack or elsewhere in your house and your neighbors' houses.
+Common mode current that is allowed to flow on the coax shield radiates a portion of your signal in such a way that it will interfere with other electronic devices, either in your radio shack or elsewhere in your house and your neighbors' houses.
 The key to stopping this Radio Frequency Interference (RFI) is to insert a Common Mode Choke in the feedline right at the antenna feed point.

 Locally generated noise is picked up the coax shield, which acts like any other antenna wire.
 Common sources of such noise are switching power supplies, LED lighting, and electric motors.
 If Common Mode Chokes are not employed, this noise hurts in several ways: